.NET HELP

 Installing IronPDF

 To get started with IronPDF, you'll need to install the IronPDF NuGet package.
-You can do this by running the following command in your project directory:
+You can do this by following the instructions at Installing IronPDF.

 Generating a PDF Report with IronPDF and for each